 This case has been consolidated for pretrial purposes with two other actions pending in the District of New Jersey concerning infringement of the Trokendi XR Orange Book patents, those actions being C.A.
 No. 14-7272 (against Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited) and also C.A.
 No. 15-326 (against Par Pharmaceutical Companies, Inc. and Par Pharmaceutical, Inc.).
-A Rule 16 scheduling conference was held before Magistrate Judge Mannion on April 14, 2015.
-The Court issued a Scheduling Order on May 22, 2015.
-This case is in its early stages.
+The Company has since entered into a settlement agreement with Par (see below).
+A Rule 16 scheduling conference was held on April 14, 2015.
+The Court issued a Scheduling Order on May 22, 2015, which was amended on July 28, 2015, August 24, 2015, and October 5, 2015.
+The case is proceeding through fact discovery and claim construction.
+No dates have been set for a Markman hearing or trial.

 Supernus Pharmaceuticals, Inc. v.
 Zydus Pharmaceuticals (USA) Inc., C.A.
-No. 14-7272 (SDW)(SCM) (D.N.J.)
+No. 14-7272 (SDW)(LDW) (D.N.J.)

 We received three Paragraph IV Notice Letters against six Trokendi XR Orange Book patents, namely United States Patent Nos.
 8,298,576, 8,298,580, 8,663,683, 8,877,248, 8,889,191, and 8,992,989 from generic drug maker Zydus Pharmaceuticals (USA) Inc. These patents cover once-a-day topiramate formulations and methods of treating seizures using those formulations.
 On November 21, 2014, we initiated a lawsuit against Zydus Pharmaceuticals (USA) Inc. and Cadila Healthcare Limited (collectively Zydus); the lawsuit alleges infringement of the Trokendi XR Orange Book patents.
-The FDA Orange Book currently lists United States Patent No. 8,298,576 as expiring on March 18, 2029 and United States Patent Nos.
+The FDA Orange Book currently lists United States Patent No. 8,298,576 as expiring on April 4, 2028 and United States Patent Nos.
 8,298,580, 8,663,683, 8,877,248, 8,889,191 and 8,992,989 as expiring on November 16, 2027.

 This action for patent infringement-filed in the U.S. District Court for the District of New Jersey-alleges Zydus infringed the Trokendi XR patents by, inter alia, submitting to the FDA an ANDA seeking to market a generic version of Trokendi XR prior to the expiration of these patents.
 Zydus answered these allegations with affirmative defenses and counterclaims of noninfringement and invalidity of the patents in suit.
-Filing its November 21, 2014 Complaint within 45 days of receiving the first of three Paragraph IV Notice Letters from Zydus Pharmaceuticals (USA) Inc. entitles Supernus to an automatic stay preventing the FDA from approving Zydus's ANDA for 30 months from the date of our receipt of such Notice Letter.
+Filing its November 21, 2014 Complaint within 45 days of receiving the first of three Paragraph IV

+Notice Letters from Zydus Pharmaceuticals (USA) Inc. entitles Supernus to an automatic stay preventing the FDA from approving Zydus's ANDA for 30 months from the date of our receipt of such Notice Letter.

 This case has been consolidated for pretrial purposes with two other actions pending in the District of New Jersey concerning infringement of the Trokendi XR Orange Book patents, those actions being C.A.
 No. 14-6102 (against Actavis, Inc., Actavis Laboratories FL, Inc., Actavis plc, Actavis Pharma, Inc., Watson Laboratories, Inc., and ANDA, Inc.) and also C.A.
-No. 15-326 (against Par Pharmaceutical Companies, Inc. and Par Pharmaceutical, Inc.(collectively Par)).
-A Rule 16 scheduling conference was held before Magistrate Judge Mannion on April 14, 2015.
-The Court issued a Scheduling Order on May 22, 2015.
-This case is in its early stages.
+No. 15-326 (against Par Pharmaceutical Companies, Inc. and Par Pharmaceutical, Inc.).
+The Company has since entered into a settlement agreement with Par (see below).
+A Rule 16 scheduling conference was held on April 14, 2015.
+The Court issued a Scheduling Order on May 22, 2015, which was amended on July 28, 2015, August 24, 2015, and October 5, 2015.
+The case is proceeding through fact discovery and claim construction.
+No dates have been set for a Markman hearing or trial.

 Supernus Pharmaceuticals, Inc. v.
 Par Pharmaceutical Companies, Inc., C.A.
-No. 15-326 (SDW)(SCM) (D.N.J.)
+No. 15-326 (SDW)(LDW) (D.N.J.)